Keep Teaching When Classes Can’t Meet

 - I have a computer or laptop at home that has the software and Internet connectivity I need to work remotely.

 - I have the knowledge and capability to meet with students one-on-one if needed

 If you need assistance with any of the readiness items, the following section provides guidance on where to go for additional information.
 If you have any questions, feel free to reach out to firstname.lastname@example.org and a member of Educational Technology Staff will be in contact.

 Teaching online brings its own set of challenges unique to the medium.
 We have put together a document covering general guidelines for teaching during a disruption.
 With many dialogues about online teaching happening in our community, we’ll be adding both to this document as well as highlighting a few specific articles below:

 - Haven’t had much time to prepare?
 Check out this article about Teaching Online in a Pinch

-- These Lessons Learned from experts in online teaching offer some reflective advice from established and experience online instruction experts.
+- These Lessons Learned from experts in online teaching offer some reflective advice from established and experienced online instruction experts.

-- Educational Technology and TEP have collaborated on a list of assessment resources, which provides some tips and guidance as we look towards the end-of-term.
+- In Fall of 2020, Educational Technology and TEP collaborated on a list of assessment resources, which provides some tips and guidance for remote teaching.